-Cash of approximately \$2.7 million was used in investing activities for the first quarter of fiscal year 2016, compared to approximately \$1.1 million during the first quarter of fiscal year 2015.
-During the first quarter of fiscal year 2016, we had capital expenditures of approximately \$4.5 million, primarily related to improvements at the One Earth and NuGen ethanol plants.
-We expect to spend between \$6.0 million and \$10.0 million during the remainder of fiscal year 2016 on various capital projects.
-During the first quarter of fiscal year 2016, restricted cash increased approximately \$0.5 million as a result of increased hedging activities.
-During the first quarter of fiscal year 2016, we received approximately \$2.3 million as partial payment for certain escrow holdbacks and adjustments to the purchase price related to the sale of our equity investment in Patriot.
+Cash of approximately \$5.7 million was used in investing activities for the first six months of fiscal year 2016, compared to cash provided of approximately \$41.6 million during the first six months of fiscal year 2015.
+During the first six months of fiscal year 2016, we had capital expenditures of approximately \$9.3 million, primarily related to improvements at the One Earth and NuGen ethanol plants.
+We expect to spend between \$3.0 million and \$5.0 million during the remainder of fiscal year 2016 on various capital projects.
+During the first six months of fiscal year 2016, we received approximately \$2.3 million as partial payment for certain escrow holdbacks and adjustments to the purchase price related to the sale of our equity investment in Patriot.
+We received approximately \$1.0 million of proceeds from the sale of two real estate properties during the first six months of fiscal year 2016.

-Cash of approximately \$1.1 million was used in investing activities for the first quarter of fiscal year 2015.
-During the first quarter of fiscal year 2015, we had capital expenditures of approximately \$2.5 million, primarily related to improvements at the One Earth and NuGen ethanol plants.
-During the first quarter of fiscal year 2015, we sold two real estate properties that generated approximately \$1.4 million of proceeds.
+Cash of approximately \$41.6 million was provided by investing activities for the first six months of fiscal year 2015.
+During the first six months of fiscal year 2015, we had capital expenditures of approximately \$5.9 million, primarily related to improvements at the One Earth and NuGen ethanol plants.
+The sale of our equity investment in Patriot provided cash of approximately \$45.5 million during the first six months of fiscal year 2015.
+During the first six months of fiscal year 2015, we sold three real estate properties that generated approximately \$1.9 million of proceeds.

-Cash used in financing activities totaled approximately \$5.0 million for the first quarter of fiscal year 2016.
-There was no cash used in or provided by financing activities during the first quarter of fiscal year 2015.
-During the first quarter of fiscal year 2016, we used cash of approximately \$4.7 million to purchase approximately 95,000 shares of our common stock in open market transactions.
-During the first quarter of fiscal year 2016, we used cash of approximately \$0.3 million to purchase shares from noncontrolling members of One Earth; we do not expect such payments to be significant for the remainder of fiscal year 2016.
+Cash used in financing activities totaled approximately \$6.8 million for the first six months of fiscal year 2016 compared to cash used of approximately \$43.8 million for the first six months of fiscal year 2015.
+During the first six months of fiscal year 2016, we used cash of approximately \$4.7 million to purchase approximately 95,000 shares of our common stock in open market transactions.
+During the first six months of fiscal year 2016, we used cash of approximately \$2.1 million to purchase shares from and pay dividends to noncontrolling members of One Earth and NuGen.
+We do not expect such payments to be significant for the remainder of fiscal year 2016.